akamai/cli-netstorage/README.md

 --name: The name for the new property
 --hostnames: Comma-delimited list of new hostnames to use for the property
 --nocopy: Do not copy the edge hostnames to the new property
+--ehname: Edge hostname for the newly created property.
+If not included, the edge hostname from the cloned property will be used.
 ```

 ### Retrieve